yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Q2.3: Would it be better to construct edges based on spatial distances instead of using distances?
 A2.3: If the edges (the graph) can truly reflect the relations between each loaction and each user, then yes.
 Ideal 0-1 edge relation is a stronger representation.
 However, constructing edges merely based on spatial distances can raise problems.
 Consider the case where a 30-kilometer metro takes less time than a 5-kilometer walk.
 From the data, we know nothing about transportation.

-Q2.4: What do you mean by setting a unit spatioteporal embedding?
+Q2.4: What do you mean by setting a unit spatiotemporal embedding?
 A2.4: ![image](https://github.com/yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/blob/master/unit_embedding.png)

 Q3: What is the environment to run the code?
 And version?